 This course provides an introduction to core microeconomic concepts and their applicability in enhancing decision making on the local level.
-It will also provide an introduction to municipal finance issues in general.
-Economic Concepts will be presented from both a public and private sector perspective with a focus on the application of urban economic theories in key service delivery areas.
+It also provides an introduction to municipal finance issues in general.
 At the conclusion of the course students will understand major finance issues related to the municipal sector and be able to utilize core concepts to improve local decision making.
 Prior knowledge of economic concepts and municipal finance is not necessary or expected.